likecoin/about-like-co/src/content/appList.md

           "items": [
             {
               "image": "/uploads/apps/liker-land.svg",
-              "title": "Writing NFT - Liker Land",
+              "title": "Liker Land - decentralized bookstore",
               "url": "https://liker.land",
               "isOfficial": true,
-              "description": "The home of Writing NFT.
+              "description": "The home of NFT Book.
 Explore the <a href=\"https:\/\/app.like.co/nft\" target=\"_blank\">NFT Portal</a> and widget features, allowing readers to collect writing as NFT on any website.
-Manage your Writing NFT portfolio and browse others’ collections."
+Manage your NFT Books portfolio and browse others’ collections."
             },
             {
               "image": "/uploads/plugins/w3p.png",